 In closing, I want to thank you for your interest in the work of the CCMHB.
-What has been accomplished would not be possible without the commitment of my fellow volunteer board members, including outgoing members Dr. Thomas Moore and Ms. Kathleen Wirth-Couch, and the dedicated staff team, including Mr. Mark Driscoll, who has retired after twenty-two years of outstanding service to our community.
+What has been accomplished would not be possible without the commitment of my fellow volunteer board members, including outgoing members Dr. Julian Rappaport and Dr. Susan Fowler, and the dedicated staff team.